nisseblink/blink_record/README.md

 What's new?
 -----------
+Version 0.3
+* Fixed bookmark functionality (steam moves screenshot files when there is more than one screenshot with the same name).
+* Added scoreboard/status screenshot functionality.
+* Added key binding to installer.

 Version 0.2
 * Changed to running in background and using _inotify_.
 This will decouple blink_record from steam, the browser and tf2.
 * Added bookmark functionality.

-To update, do a normal installation.
+__To update, do a normal installation.__

 If you are updating it note that it no longer supports steam links and you should change back default application for steam links.

-In Firefox you do this in Edit/Preferences/Applications.
+1. In Firefox you do this in Edit/Preferences/Applications.
-Content type: steam
+2. Content type: steam
-Action: Use other, then /usr/games/steam
+3. Action/Use other, then `/usr/games/steam`

 Version 0.1
 * Rewrote the install script in ruby.